Modeling of experimentally observed topological defects inside bulk polycrystals: Modeling of the observed orientation field

 \subsection{Interpretation of voxelized experimental data}

-Based on the measurements, we say that an s-gb lies in the jagged region formed by the voxels across which an above threshold orientation discontinuity lies as illustrated in Fig.~\ref{fig:sgb_prof}.

-However, we attribute a smooth shape and a normal to that interface by connecting the voxel centers abutting it which correspond to regions of high gradients in measured orientations (described by the magnitude of the field $P$ subsequently defined in (\ref{eq:P})).
+With reference to Fig.~\ref{fig:sgb_prof}, the nf-HEDM data identifies an interface as the jagged curve (colored in red) formed by the boundaries of the voxels across which an above-threshold orientation discontinuity exists.
+In the modeling, we represent the interface by a smooth curve passing through the voxels, abutting the jagged curve, which correspond to regions of high gradients in measured orientations (described by the magnitude of the field $P$ subsequently defined in (\ref{eq:P})).
 The smoothed interface so defined is assumed to be the surface/curve across which the orientation jumps.
+For the s-gb considered in this study, this smooth curve is obtained by a $5^{th}$ order polynomial fit of the relevant set of voxel centers defining the s-gb.

-In this interpretation of the data, no orientation (or distortion) can be assigned to the interface itself -- and the tangential gradient of orientation/distortion is assumed to vanish at the interface.
+In this interpretation of the experimental data, no orientation (or distortion) can be assigned to the microscopic interface itself (the red jagged curve) and therefore the tangential gradient of orientation/distortion along its smooth representation is assumed to vanish; this assumption has no influence on our results.
 Thus, the only measurement attributable to the interface is an assertion of the normal gradient of orientation across it, given by the jump in orientation/distortion, divided by the width of the boundary, an input to the theory.
 This normal gradient field constitutes the eigenwall field, $S$, of the theory defined in Sec.~\ref{sec:g.disc_theory}.
-The theory suggests that any region of the interface where the orientation/distortion jump varies longitudinally (that is, along the dashed line in Fig.~\ref{fig:sgb_prof}(b) along it serves as a source for stress (a location of non-zero $\mathit{\Pi}$ field).
+The theory suggests that any region of the interface where the orientation/distortion jump varies longitudinally (i.~e., along the dashed line in Fig.~\ref{fig:sgb_prof}(b)) serves as a source for stress (a location of non-zero $\mathit{\Pi}$ field).
 For example, in a twin boundary with curvature, this must be true as the distortion jump depends on the normal.
 We note that a tangential variation, of the jump in orientation normal to the interface, is not related in any way to assigning orientations to the interface, or a tangential gradient of the orientation field on the interface.
 In our calculations, we will be conservative and assign the width of the boundary to be a voxel length, having the effect of predicting lower stresses due to the identified defects.
 The calculations in this paper involve linear partial differential equations (pde), so this amounts to a scaling of stress fields by a constant factor.